gini/gini-mobile-android/fastlane/README.md

 Build project documentation.

 Parameters:
-  project_id    - the id of the project to be released (e.g., health-sdk, health-api-lib)" module_id     - the id of the project's module to be released (e.g., sdk, lib)"
+  project_id        - the id of the project to be released (e.g., health-sdk, health-api-lib)" module_id         - the id of the project's module to be released (e.g., sdk, lib)" links_to_projects - (optional) a json array of projects that are linked to in the documentation, for example: [{"project_id": "capture-sdk", "module_id": "sdk"}]

 ### android release_documentation